It's a common scenario: a software project overruns the budget, drags on forever, or gets canceled before it ever gets completed.

 Too many customizations

 Unlike configuration, which involves changing parameters within the software, customization involves making changes to the software's underlying code.
-Heavy customization can lead to several problems during implementation.
+Heavy customization can lead to several problems during implementation, and is often a sign that your vendor is looking for quick fixes instead of long term solutions.

 To understand why, imagine you're cooking a new dish.
 Stray too far from the original recipe, and you might have to throw the whole thing out and order pizza.